 Budget (up to US$100)

-- Leeson Bridge Guesthouse – Where to stay in Dublin on a budget, but still close to the center?
+- Leeson Bridge Guesthouse – Looking for where to stay in Dublin on a budget, but still close to the center?
 Well, here’s a solution!
 This guesthouse is very cute and cozy and the prices are pretty unbeatable compared to the majority of the hotels in this city!

 - The Leeson Lodge – This is another great budget option for you – a charming family-run guesthouse!
 It has a very convenient location, small but cozy rooms and a full irish breakfast buffet!